serokell/blog-posts/existential-vs-universal-quantification/article.md

 Let's look at a real life example.
 Imagine a function that prints logs while calculating some result.
-You may want to write logs to the console or into some file.
+You may want to write logs to the console or to some file.
 In order to abstract over where the logs are written to, you pass a logging function as an argument.

 ```haskell